-We always receive lots of questions around membership and the Yamim Noraim.
+We always receive lots of questions around membership and the Yamim Noraim (High Holidays).
 Read on to find our answers to some of the most common things we're asked.

 Why should I take membership?